ClimateSmartAgCollab/DRT_Design_Document/docs/cache-architecture.md

 2. **Cache Coordination:** Django retrieves questionnaire metadata and related assets from the cache; cache misses fall back to GitHub and repopulate the cache.
 3. **GitHub Synchronization:** GitHub changes trigger cache refreshes (via webhooks) or are detected by periodic polling jobs if webhooks are unavailable.
 4. **Negotiation Management:** Negotiation states, conversations, and reminders reside in PostgreSQL, orchestrated by Django and auxiliary Celery tasks.
-5. **Artifact Archival:** Completed negotiations generate licenses and archives that Django stores back in GitHub for compliance.
+5. **Artifact Delivery:** Completed negotiations generate licenses that are emailed to requestors/owners; system-side archival to GitHub is a future enhancement.
 6. **Ongoing Serving:** Subsequent requests benefit from cached data, reducing GitHub traffic while ensuring freshness when updates occur.

 ---